crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 .. _software_architecture:

-Tezos Software Architecture
+mineplex Software Architecture
 ===========================

 This document contains two section.
-The first section, which should be readable by anyone, describes the main elements of Tezos from a distance.
+The first section, which should be readable by anyone, describes the main elements of mineplex from a distance.
 It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities and interactions.
 The second part is written for